 Unlike the first two Persona titles, only the main character is able to enter the Velvet Room.
 The other party members are unaware of its existence.

-The main character was greeted by a mysterious being named Pharos and urged him to sign a contract, which granted access to the Velvet Room.
+The main character was greeted by a mysterious being named Pharos who urged him to sign a contract, which granted access to the Velvet Room.
 During the end of the game, the main character visits the Velvet Room for one last time.
-With the help of Igor, he was able to create "The Universe" Arcana, stemmed from the many bonds the main character has formed during his school days.
+With the help of Igor, he is able to create "The Universe" Arcana, stemmed from the many bonds the main character has formed during his school days.
 He uses this new found power to defeat Nyx once and for all, ending the reign of the Dark Hour and Tartarus.
 In exchange, the main character sacrificed his life in the process.

 In Persona 3 FES, an additional chapter called "The Answer" explains why the main character died during the final battle against Nyx.
 Aigis is the protagonist in this chapter, and she obtains the power of the Wild Card when a blue butterfly pays her a visit.
-But unlike the main character, she has no access to Social Links, and the Persona Compendium entirely absent.
+But unlike the main character, she has no access to Social Links, and the Persona Compendium is entirely absent.
 Aigis and the other SEES members find out that the main character sacrificed his soul to become the Great Seal himself, acting as a wall holding back Nyx, which prevents humanity from calling out to her.
 Aigis uses the power of the Wild Card to defeat Erebus, who tries to break the seal.

 In Persona 4, the Velvet Room takes form of a limousine.
 The Velvet Room can be accessed from the Midnight Channel and the south side of the Central Shopping District.
 This time, Igor is assisted by Elizabeth's sister, Margaret.
 The game uses the same fusing/compendium system from Persona 3, in addition to fusion forecasts.
 The protagonist gains access to the Velvet Room not by meeting with Philemon or a blue butterfly, but from a handshake from the mysterious gas attendant upon arriving in Inaba.